harethmohammed/easyhtmlproducer/README.md

  - [ ] Live-Code Preview

 ###### How to edit Source code?
-Source code are located in the folder "/src"
+Source code are located in the folder "/src" &nbsp;
-Compiled and latest version is in "/compiled"
+Compiled and latest version is in "/compiled" &nbsp;
-Stable version is in "/stable"
+Stable version is in "/stable" &nbsp;

 ###### Contributing
 If you'd like to contribute, Feel Free to do that.
 Just couple of notes